 Custom domains – the custom domains of the app

-The Database Status is Running by default
+Database Status – (Cloud V3 only) this is Running by default

 Database Version – the PostgreSQL version that is supporting the database